robwlakes/ArduinoWeatherOS/DebugMan.md

 >  byte    discards    =0;      //Expecting all bits to be inside byte boundaries, set to number of leading bits to be dumped (alter later)

-You may need to set the variable sync0In as either true or false depending on how the byte boundaries line up.
-You will need to be aware when trying to process the data that it maybe not alligned for the easiest processing if the sync zero is included in the first byte or excluded.
+You may need to set the variable discards (eg =0 means no discards, sync zero is included in the packet, or =1, discard the sync zero from the packet, or =2 discards the first two bits) depending on how the byte boundaries line up.
+You will need to be aware when trying to process the data that it maybe not alligned for the easiest processing if the sync zero, for example, is included in the first byte or excluded.

 >  byte    dataByte   = 0;    //Accumulates the bit information (no need to alter)